AUTHORIZED USE

 The standard dose is for patients with normal renal function or mild renal impairment (eGFR ≥60 to <90 mL/min).

-Each carton of PAXLOVID contains 30 tablets in 5 daily-dose blister cards.
+Each carton of PAXLOVID contains 30 tablets in 5 or 10 daily-dose blister cards.

-Each daily blister card contains 4 nirmatrelvir tablets (150 mg each) and 2 ritonavir tablets (100 mg each) and indicates which tablets need to be taken in the morning and evening.
+In EUA packaging, each daily blister card contains 4 nirmatrelvir tablets (150 mg each) and 2 ritonavir tablets (100 mg each) and indicates which tablets need to be taken in the morning and evening.
+In NDA packaging, each blister card contains 2 nirmatrelvir tablets (150 mg each) and 1 ritonavir tablet (100 mg).

-For more information about how PAXLOVID is supplied, see Section 16: How Supplied/Storage and Handling here or the Pharmacist Instruction Sheet.
+For more information about how PAXLOVID is supplied, see Section 16: How Supplied/Storage and Handling here.

 Per the Fact Sheet for Healthcare Providers:

-Healthcare providers can also refer to the Important Prescribing & Dispensing Letter to Healthcare Professionals (Aug.
-2022) and the Dosing & Prescribing Reference Guide for information about the treatment of renally impaired patients with PAXLOVID.
+Healthcare providers can also refer to the Dosing tab for information about the treatment of renally impaired patients with PAXLOVID.

 PAXLOVID consists of 2 medicines: nirmatrelvir and ritonavir.
 Nirmatrelvir must be coadministered with ritonavir.
 Failure to correctly coadminster nirmatrelvir with ritonavir may result in plasma levels of nirmatrelvir that are insufficient to achieve the desired therapeutic effect.
 Patients should take 2 tablets of nirmatrelvir (150 mg each) with 1 tablet of ritonavir (100 mg) by mouth twice daily (in the morning and in the evening) for 5 days.
 For each dose, all 3 tablets should be taken at the same time.

-For more information on how to take PAXLOVID, patients can refer to the Fact Sheet for Patients, Parents, and Caregivers here.
+For more information on how to take PAXLOVID, patients can refer to the Dosing tab.

 Missed dose: If the patient misses a dose of PAXLOVID within 8 hours of the time it is usually taken, the patient should take it as soon as possible and resume the normal dosing schedule.
 If the patient misses a dose by more than 8 hours, the patient should not take the missed dose and instead take the next dose at the regularly scheduled time.
 The patient should not double the dose to make up for a missed dose.